UNIVERSITY OF IOWA

 ABOUT THE OSA

-Develop, disseminate, and preserve knowledge of Iowa's human past through archaeological research, scientific discovery, public stewardship, service, and education.
+Develop, disseminate, and preserve knowledge of Iowa’s human past through archaeological and related scientific research and discovery, fostering public stewardship of nonrenewable cultural resources, service, and education.

 GOAL 1: Conduct high-impact research throughout Iowa and the surrounding region.

-- Engage in Iowa-focused archaeological, architectural history, and bioarchaeological research that contributes to understanding Iowa's past and present.
+- Engage in Iowa-focused archaeological, architectural history, bioarchaeological, and historical research that contributes to understanding Iowa’s past and present.

 - Focus research effort on topics reflecting core staff strengths.